Point Cloud Streaming with Latency-Driven Implicit Adaptation using MoQ: Related Work

-In recent years, QUIC has come to constitute much of the everyday Internet traffic that was previously dominated by TCP.
-The protocol itself is built on UDP, but it is focused on reliable delivery.
-Compared to TCP, QUIC offers in-built authentication and encryption, enables faster connection initiation, avoids ``retransmission ambiguity,'' and prevents head-of-line blocking \cite{langley_quic_2017}.
-Although the protocol resides in user-space, this allows QUIC to be updated more frequently and safely than one implemented in the OS kernel.
-Indeed, much of QUIC's early development was made possible through large-scale experiments by Google in their Chrome browser \cite{langley_quic_2017}.

-Early on, Google realized the benefits to QUIC-based video transmission in their YouTube product, dramatically reducing the latency for users to begin video playback.
-Building on these efforts, the Internet Engineering Task Force (IETF) has recently been developing a bespoke multimedia streaming protocol built on QUIC, termed Media Over QUIC (MoQ) \cite{gurel_media_2023,nandakumar_media_2025}.
-Whereas traditional video streaming protocols such as DASH and HLS rely on HTTP mechanisms for pull-based media delivery, MoQ uses push-based delivery to minimize the end-to-end latency \cite{bentaleb_toward_2025}.
+The Internet Engineering Task Force (IETF) has recently been developing a bespoke multimedia streaming protocol built on QUIC (and, by extension, UDP) ~\cite{langley_quic_2017}, termed \ac{MoQ} \cite{gurel_media_2023,nandakumar_media_2025}.
+Whereas traditional video streaming protocols such as \ac{DASH} and \ac{HLS} rely on HTTP mechanisms for pull-based media delivery, MoQ uses push-based delivery to minimize the end-to-end latency \cite{bentaleb_toward_2025}.
+The efficacy of push- and UDP-based delivery for low latency is supported by the widespread adoption of WebRTC for teleconferencing applications \cite{sredojev_webrtc_2015}; however, MoQ offers much greater simplicity and flexibility than WebRTC for non-P2P (peer-to-peer) deployments.

 The core data abstractions within MoQ are Objects, Groups, Subgroups, and Tracks.
 For most purposes, an Object will map to a single encoded video frame.
-Multiple Objects constitute a Group, which is meant to be independently decodable, such as a Group of Pictures (GOP) produced through standard video encoding.
+Multiple Objects constitute a Group, which is meant to be independently decodable, such as a \ac{GOP} produced through standard video encoding.
 Groups can be subdivided into Subgroups, which represent related but separately-decodable collections of Objects (e.g., temporal layers in a video).
 A Track carries all the Groups/Subgroups of a semantic representation, such as a certain-quality video or audio stream.
 The client can dynamically subscribe or unsubscribe to Tracks as needed to receive the desired content or perform rate adaptation.
 Each Track publisher will create a new QUIC stream for each Group or Subgroup that it transmits, which helps mitigate head-of-line blocking issues during congestion \cite{nandakumar_media_2025}.